Dominica HC allows Mehul Choksi to return to Antigua on bail for treatment: Local media | Law-Order

 - India

-The court has also stayed the ongoing trial before a magistrate for his alleged illegal entry into Dominica on May 23, it said.
+The court has also stayed the ongoing trial before a magistrate for his alleged illegal entry into Dominica on May 23 till his return, it said.

+''Dominica courts finally upheld the rule of law and rights of a human to be treated in the medical facilities of his choice.
+And, all attempts by various agencies did not bear fruits.
+There is a solace in saying that all clever foxes end up as fur coats,'' Choksi's lawyer Vijay Aggarwal told PTI.

+The order has come as a major jolt to Indian efforts to bring back Choksi, who is wanted in the Rs 13,500 crore scam in the Punjab National Bank, from Dominica where he was held for illegal entry after his mysterious disappearance from Antigua and Barbuda.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)